stanford-rc/www.sherlock.stanford.edu/src/index.md

 subtitle: The HPC cluster for all your computing needs
 desc: >-
   Need to access computing resources to support your sponsored or departmental research at Stanford?
 You may want to try out the Sherlock cluster!
-Purchased and supported with seed funding from the Provost, Sherlock is a shared computing cluster available for use by all Stanford faculty and their research teams.
+Funded and supported by the Provost and Dean of Research, Sherlock is a shared computing cluster available for use by all Stanford faculty and their research teams.